 Court Relies on Edgeworth Testimony in Largest-Ever Canadian Patent Infringement Judgment

 In November 2014, Canada’s federal court ruled that Nova Chemicals’s SURPASS stretch-film products infringed Dow Chemical’s ’709 Patent—a key patented technology that enabled the production of specialized mLLDPE films with superior performance characteristics and processability.
-Edgeworth economists Dr. Gregory K. Leonard and Dr. Mario A. Lopez assisted Dow in evaluating a number of complex economic issues that arose in the case.
+Edgeworth Partners Dr. Gregory K. Leonard and Dr. Mario A. Lopez assisted Dow in evaluating a number of complex economic issues that arose in the case.
 Dr. Leonard testified during a three-week trial on issues related to reasonable royalties/reasonable compensation, disgorgement of profits, and “springboard” profits.
 In its final determination of damages, the court adopted a number of Dr. Leonard’s assumptions and calculations.
 In July 2017, Dow was awarded $645 million in damages—the largest reported award in a Canadian patent infringement case.